roshanimunj/restAPI/README.md

 2. The system has many clients.

-3. A client can have many projects

-4. A single project can be assigned to many users.
+3. A single project can be assigned to many users.